Real Name: Unrevealed

-(Monsters Unleashed II#5) - After the Leviathon Mother was defeated by Kid Kaiju's own monsters Monsteroso was among the last monsters to teleport back to where they came from.
+(Monsters Unleashed II#5) - After the Leviathon Mother was defeated by Kid Kaiju's own monsters, Monsteroso was among the last monsters to teleport back to where they came from.

 (Black Bolt I#3 (fb) - BTS) - Death's Head caught Monsteroso and delivered the creature to a prison on the far edge of the galaxy.

 Howler" (Tales of Suspense I#6, November, 1959).
-The stories of "The Howler" and Monsteroso almost certainly served
+The stories of

-as the precursor to that of the Infant Terrible (Fantastic
+the Infant Terrible (Fantastic Four

-Four I#24, March, 1964).
-I vaguely remember Monsteroso being used
+I#24, March, 1964).
+I vaguely remember Monsteroso being used in the

-Gog, of the Tsiln, is another child-like giant extra-terrestrial, @ Amazing Spider-Man I#103
+Gog, of the Tsiln, is another child-like giant extraterrestrial (@ Amazing Spider-Man I#103).

 The story of Monsteroso fits in with many of the other pre-Marvel monster/alien/horror stories.
 There's nothing that would exclude it from being continuity, but it has not been established as definitely being canon, as yet.
-I like to think that these stories may have been spread out in the pre-Modern era, anywhere between the mid-fifties to the start of the modern era, @ 10-12 years ago.
+I like to think that these stories may have been spread out in the pre-Modern era, anywhere between the mid-1950s to the start of the modern era, @ 10-12 years ago.

 A more realistic version of this story would have had Monsteroso's parents return to attack Earth after their son picked up Hepatitis or some other nasty disease from floating in the East River.
 Have you ever seen that water?
 Ewwwwwwww!